 During this period, SHARE supported 6 PhD students, over 25 MSc students, and organised a plethora of training events for a range of stakeholders.
 SHARE also peer-reviewed all proposals that researchers submitted to SHARE's several rounds of funding, and offered external peer-review for all the reports produced under the national platforms.

-SHARE continues to build on these two key aspects of capacity development in Phase II, but the focus of activities moves away from MSc and PhD students and towards early and mid-career scientists established within national institutes and universities, and staff within national programmes in our two focus countries, Malawi and Tanzania.
-Some activities are also being supported in Kenya and Zambia.
-This is with the view to helping to expand:
+From 2015-2018, SHARE continued to build on these two key aspects of capacity development, but the focus of activities moved away from MSc and PhD students and towards early and mid-career scientists established within national institutes and universities, and staff within national programmes in our two focus countries, Malawi and Tanzania.
+Some activities were also supported in Kenya and Zambia.
+This was with the view to helping to expand:

 - The capacity of national core partners and national sector actors in carrying out, interpreting, and adapting applied research to the development of national sanitation and hygiene policies and programmes